graphology/graphology/specs/proposition2.md

 *Note2*: Iterated values' format should be discussed.

-*Note3*: For some methods, it would be a good thing to provide an iterator on multiple targets.
+*Note3*: For some methods, it would be a good thing to provide an iterator on multiple targets (*à la* networkx nbunch & ebunch).

 *Latest idea*: iterators should only provide keys and have array-giving counterparts such as `#.neighbors` and `#.inEdge`.
 Plus should we support a way to get counts without having to process the lists?